superkhau/lice/README.md

 ```

 ###Note
-You can also provide a path to where you want the license generated via the `-p`
+You may provide a path to where you want the license generated via the `-p`
 option.

 ##Contributing